a note about affirmations

-Words, without force
+words, without force

-Many of us have a complicated relationship with affirmations.
+many of us have a complicated relationship with affirmations.

-Not because we don’t believe in words —
+not because we don’t believe in words —

-but because words have often been used to ask too much of us.
+but because words have often been used

-To believe harder.
+to believe harder.

-To think differently.
+to think differently.

-To override what the body is carrying.
+to override what the body is carrying.

-To perform healing in order to belong.
+to perform healing in order to belong.

-For tired, vigilant nervous systems,
+for tired, vigilant nervous systems,

 affirmations can begin to feel like another job.

-Another thing to do.
+another thing to do.

-Another standard to meet.
+another standard to meet.

-Another place to fail.
+another place to fail.

-We honor that truth here.
+that truth is honored here.

-At Black Self Wellth™, affirmations are not tools of correction.
+at black self wellth™, affirmations are not tools of correction.

-They are not meant to convince, override, or rush.
+they are not meant to convince, override, or rush.

-We do not use words to bypass reality
+words are not used to bypass reality

 or to replace care with language.

-We trust that wisdom already lives in the body.
+wisdom already lives in the body.

-That belief does not need to be forced.
+belief does not need to be forced.

-That healing cannot be commanded.
+healing cannot be commanded.

-Here, words are offered gently —
+here, words are offered gently —

 as companions,